IV2FI/DrawBot/README.md

 Watch that video and the bot will have no secrets for you:

-**/!\ I FORGOT TO MENTION IT IN THE VIDEO, ONCE DONE WITH THE SET UP PART, RESTART THE SOFTWARE!**
+**/!\ I FORGOT TO MENTION IT IN THE VIDEO, ONCE DONE WITH THE SET UP PART, RESTART THE SOFTWARE!
+Also, it does not seem to work very well with Paint.**

 https://youtu.be/bdCBftJV25s